nod0n/calamares_wiki/LUKS-Deployment.md

+**TL;DR:** if your system has `mkinitcpio`, deploy the `mkinitcpio-openswap` package to your rootfs image, add `luksbootkeyfile` and `luksopenswaphookcfg` to `settings.conf` and you're done.
+Otherwise, read on because there's some more deployment work to do on your end.

 # Dependencies

 In order for the full disk encryption feature to work, the following is needed on the live system: